 - Information/Reference copies of records sent to individuals or

-- Diaries and journals not prepared for transaction official business
+- Diaries and journals not prepared for transaction of official business

 - Papers accumulated by an employee prior to employment with the department